What is Blades of Change?

 “I have been an artist and social change activist since the late 1960s when I volunteered to work with former New York City Mayor John Lindsay’s program bringing art “happenings” to inner city youth.

-My latest project, Blades of Change, facilitates an outlet for those who are ready to tell their stories and raise their voices through artistic expression.
-It seeks to link artists across generations and movements by providing a unifying and evocative found object as a sculptural base.
+Blades of Change, facilitates an outlet for those who are ready to tell their stories and raise their voices through artistic expression.
+It seeks to link artists across generations, cultures, and movements by providing a unifying and evocative found object as a sculptural base.

-I am making available these historically important pieces of Washington State history to artists to use as the building blocks for creative projects that will develop over time into many different iterations.”
+I am making available these historically important pieces of history to artists to use as the building blocks for creative projects with profound impact.”

 - Jill Drllevich, Founder, Blades of Change